-In order to purchase energy-effective glazing, you should pay attention to the following key elements for achieving the maximum effect:
+In order to purchase energy-effective glazing units, you should pay attention to the following key elements for achieving the maximum effect:

 - Double or triple glazing: (2 or 3 sheets of glass in the glazing unit).
 Triple glazing unit is almost twice as warm as a standard double glazing.